UCD-GW-Nitrate/npsat_engine/examples/box3D/Readme.md

 ##### Test 3 (dir_bc03.npsat)
 For the third example we will use the same boundaries and change their values.
 Instead of using a uniform value along the boundary we will use a variable interpolation function.
 * For the left boundary the head will vary also with depth.
-* the the right boundary since only the top face is affected we will use a variable interpolation function along the x-y plane.
+* The the right boundary since only the top face is affected we will use a variable interpolation function along the x-y plane.
 All z nodes will have the same constant head value for the same x,y location
  The input file is almost identical to the previous example.
 This time the values are replaced with the files that contain the interpolation functions:

 ```